Kannagi/Higueul/README.md

 Higueul is a low-level programming language

 It has a syntax inspired by C and assembler.
-But don't think of it exactly as a C-like, but as a macro-assembler.
+But don't think of it exactly as a C-like, but as a macro-assembler-like.

 There is no "stable" version yet, the language is currently being tested.
 I will release it when it is functional and bug-free.

 Discord : https://discord.gg/cWa37SRgYU